Menu

 AXA life insurance offers extra support services, including legal and tax information and counselling services.
 AXA life policies are provided through Sun Life Direct and have received a five-star industry rating.

 Fixed-term life coverage is available to consumers aged 18 to 59 without medical examination.
-If they answer “no” to five provided questions, they are guaranteed acceptance.
+They are guaranteed acceptance if they answer “no” to five provided questions.
 The premium starts at £5 per month, and five terms (10, 15, 20, 25, or 30 years) are available.

 Consumers may have more than one policy as long as the combined cash benefit for all policies does not exceed £150,000.